fleschutz/PowerShell/Docs/alert.md

 ## alert.ps1 - Handles and escalates an alert

-This script handles and escalates the given alert message.
+This PowerShell script handles and escalates the given alert message.

 ## Parameters
 ```powershell